Page last updated:

 Upgradeheader and pass these requests through to the CF router without returning the WebSocket handshake response.
 This may or may not be default behavior, and may require additional configuration.

 Some load balancers do not support passing WebSocket handshake requests containing the

 Upgradeheader to the CF router.
 For instance, the Amazon Web Services (AWS) Elastic Load Balancer (ELB) does not support this behavior.
 In this scenario, you must configure your load balancer to forward TCP traffic to your CF router to support WebSockets.
 If your load balancer does not support TCP pass-through of WebSocket requests on the same port as other HTTP requests, you can do one of the following:

 - Configure your load balancer to listen on a non-standard port (the built-in CF load balancer listens on 8443 by default for this purpose), and forward requests for this port in TCP mode.
-Application clients must make WebSockets upgrade requests to this port.
-If you choose this strategy, you must follow the steps below in the Set Your Loggregator Port section of this topic
+App clients must make WebSockets upgrade requests to this port.
+If you choose this strategy, you must follow the steps in Set Your Loggregator Port.

 - If a non-standard port is not acceptable, add a load balancer that will handle WebSocket traffic (or another IP on an existing load balancer) and configure it to listen on standard ports 80 and 443 in TCP mode.
 Configure DNS with a new hostname, such as

 ws.cf.example.com, to be used for WebSockets.
 This hostname should resolve to the new load balancer interface.

 Note: Regardless of your IaaS and configuration, you must configure your load balancer to send the X-Forwarded-For and X-Forwarded-Proto headers for non-WebSocket HTTP requests on ports 80 and 443.
 For more information, see Securing Traffic into CF.